Food Security and Sustainability

 - Cool before cutting into 24 slices.

-Substitution: Instead of cooked sweet potato, you can use one 15-ounce can yams, drained and mashed; 1 pound fresh yams, peeled, boiled and mashed or one 15-ounce can pure pumpkin.
+Substitution: Instead of cooked sweet potato, you can use one 15-ounce can yams, drained and mashed; 1 pound fresh yams, peeled, boiled and mashed or one 15-ounce can pure pumpkin puree.

 Variation: Add some crunch by stirring in ½ to 1 cup walnut pieces before baking.

 Variation: Spoon the batter into 24 muffin cups coated with cooking spray.
-Bake 30-35 minutes, or until the toothpick inserted in the middle of a muffin comes out clean.
+Bake 30 to 35 minutes, or until the toothpick inserted in the middle of a muffin comes out clean.

 Serving size: 1 slice